 Most of the exodus was down south.
 There is a significant Gaylord presence in Southern Indiana, Kentucky, Alabama, and South Florida.
 A few years back Indiana police picked up Brian Bowling, a hollow-cheeked tough guy with charisma to spare and a prison record, on meth and gun charges.
 A look at the records revealed Bowling was a long time Gaylord active in Chicago as long ago as 1981.

 It’s difficult to imagine life in a street gang for those on the outside.
 Movies like Goodfellas and tv shows like The Sopranos give an insight into the Mafia world.
 There are books about bank robbers like John Dillinger and Pretty Boy Floyd.
-The Almighty Gaylords have stayed off the cultural radar.
+But the Almighty Gaylords have stayed off the cultural radar.

 Here’s some clips from the 1981 Chicago documentary What’s Uptown?
 Skip to the 2:00 mark for a young Brian Bowling impressing the camera crew.
 The background of African-Americans mingling with a young skinhead in a White Power t-shirt is telling.